Skip to the main content.

 The BIA is by no means a quick task!
 However, if a business scores 80 points or more, whoever completed it can then start the B Corp review process.

-As businesses must renew their B Corp certification every year, they ought to keep an eye on all five areas.
+Side note: all B Corps must renew their B Corp certification every three years, so they ought to keep an eye on all five areas.

 The legal requirements